Description

 Brittle, boring and badly miscast, there is little to like in Borderlands.

-Once witty, satirical, over the top and above all else, a colourfully fun gaming experience, in my view this film mirrors, what Borderlands has become.
+Once witty, satirical, over the top and above all else, a colourfully fun gaming experience, in my view this film mirrors, what the Borderlands franchise has become.
 Dull, humourless, uninspiring, wooden exposition, that vacuously apes what once was.

 For my money too, much of the cast just don't fit this kind of over the top action genre.
 As a result a good number of performances feel more than a little awkward.